Tate’s Gluten Free Chocolate Chip Cookies

 Package of Tate's gluten free chocolate chip cookies with text '140 calories'.

 Tate’s makes these cookies with rice flour.
-The sweet treat is prepared in a facility that is dedicated to being gluten-free.
+The sweet treat is prepared in a facility that is dedicated to maintaining a gluten-free environment.

 Each serving of two cookies has 140 calories, 7 grams fat, 19 grams carbohydrates, and 1 gram of protein.